rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### Can I have a copy of my Rackspace VM?

-Due to our licensing agreements with vendors, we cannot provide a licensed VM image until approved by our Legal team.
+Due to our licensing agreements with vendors, we cannot provide a licensed VM image until that is approved by our Legal team.

 #### Do powered-down VMs count toward my available resources?